thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'Select "Alarms table" widget;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-3-4-add-alarm-widget-4-pe.png
-        title: 'Specify the previously created device "My New Device" in the "Device" field and select the statuses and severities of alarms you want to display in the alarm widget;'
+        title: 'Specify the previously created device "My New Device" as the data source in the "Device" field and select the statuses and severities of alarms you want to display in the alarm widget;'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-3-4-add-alarm-widget-5-pe.png
         title: 'Congratulations!
 You have added the alarm widget.
 By default, new widgets are added one below the other, stacking downwards.
 Let&#39;s organize our widgets a bit to tidy up their arrangement.
 Drag the "Time series chart" widget to the top right corner of the dashboard to make room for the "Alarms table" widget;'
     5:
         image: /images/helloworld/getting-started-pe/hello-world-3-4-add-alarm-widget-6-pe.png
         title: 'Scroll down to find the "Alarms table" widget.
-Then, drag the "Alarms table" widget to a free spot and adjust its size to fit your needs.
-Click "Save" to apply changes.'
+Once you find it, click and drag it over to a free spot.
+Adjust its size to fit your needs.
+After you&#39;re done tweaking, click "Save" to save the dashboard.'

 step4:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-4-configure-alarm-rules-2-pe.png
-        title: 'Go to the "Profiles" section, and click on the "Device profiles" page.
+        title: 'Go to the "Device profiles" page of the "Profiles" section.
 Then click on the default device profile row to open its details;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-4-configure-alarm-rules-3-pe.png
         title: 'Navigate to the "Alarm rules" tab and click "pencil" button to enter edit mode;'